 Some Facts You May Not Know About Uber

 - Rideshare companies like Uber started gaining popularity when customers saw how simple it was to grab a ride with a few taps on a smartphone.
 The service works almost the same way as a taxi company, but with a technology-friendly twist.

 - Uber doesn’t utilize in-vehicle meters which means riders typically know what they’re paying ahead of time thanks to the app.
 Riders are charged a base rate based on distance traveled and time spent.
 Fares may vary depending on vehicle type and the city, but most final fares are close to the projected initial fare the user sees before they confirm the pickup.

 - Fares may also increase during hours of peak demand such as on New Year’s Eve in busy cities.

 - Uber drivers are not employed through typical means by the company.
-They’re considered independent contractors by the company, though the rules for most independent contractors may not apply to all drivers.
-This does mean, however, that drivers receive no special training and supply their own vehicles.
+Instead, they’re independent contractors.
+This means that they receive no special training and supply their own vehicles.

 - They are, however, required to use a vehicle that meets certain standards.
 All vehicles, for example, must be well-maintained, must be fairly new, and must have four doors.